Luna-McBride/Kaggle_Personal_Projects/README.md

 File Structure:

-Kaggle_Personal_Projects -> Topic Name -> Personal Projects
+Kaggle_Personal_Projects -> Topic Name -> Personal Project Name -> Project Files

-It is built for anyone to easily find projects within specific topics.
+This directory is built for anyone to easily find projects within specific topics.
 It also allows me to easily add new projects without needing to add a new repository and burying past projects.

+It is fair to assume that the projects in this repositoty are built primarily in Python.
+Projects not written in Python have the main language indicated at the beginning of the project name, just like [The Ramen Data Exploration Project](https://github.com/Luna-McBride/Kaggle_Personal_Projects/tree/master/Data%20Exploration/R_Ramen_Data_Exploration) and its file name R_Ramen_Data_Exploration.